saikat-says-cool/sentivibe/docs/PRODUCT_DOCUMENTATION.md

 13. **Explore the Analysis Library:** Navigate to the "Analysis Library" from the header.
 Here, you can browse all past video analyses, search by video title, creator, or keywords.
 14. **Use Library Copilot:** On both the "Analysis Library" and "My Analyses" pages, click the "Library Copilot" button to open an AI chat that helps you find specific analyses from your collection, providing direct links to the blog posts.
 15. **Chat from Library (New!):** From a blog post detail page, click the "Chat with AI" button to seamlessly open the **pop-up chat dialog** with the blog post's context pre-loaded, ready for conversation.
 You can also use the **"Go to Video Analysis" button** to view the full report first.
 16. **Toggle Theme:** Use the moon/sun icon in the header to switch between light and dark modes.
+Pro users' theme preferences are saved to their account.
+17. **Manage Account:** Click the user icon in the header and select "Account Settings" to view your email, subscription tier, and update your first and last name.

 ## 4. Value Proposition
 SentiVibe provides immense value by: